mParticle/docs/src/pages/developers/partners/kit-integrations/ios-kit/index.md

 In this method the kit receives a dictionary containing all the information it needs to initialize itself.
 Its contents vary from kit-to-kit, however it contains all the configuration users entered server-side; information such as: API Key, parameters, etc.

-The method also receives a flag parameter `startImmediately` telling whether the kit should start immediately inside the `init` method or if should delay initialization until the core SDK collects the `launchOptions` dictionary from `application:didFinishLaunchingWithOptions:` and calls the kit `start` method.
+The method also receives a flag parameter `startImmediately` telling whether the kit should start immediately inside the `init` method or if it should delay initialization until the core SDK collects the `launchOptions` dictionary from `application:didFinishLaunchingWithOptions:` and calls the kit `start` method.

 This brings us to the `start` method.